material-motion/material-motion/guides.md

-# Guides
+# Diagrams

-The articles in this chapter provide high-level overviews of the Starmap's content.
+The diagrams in this chapter provide visual overviews of the Starmap's content.